AktherHossen/synacto-gastronomie-vision/README.md

 # Welcome to your Lovable project

+## Synacto Gastronomie Vision

+A restaurant management system for menus, orders, inventory, and staff management.

 ## How can I edit this code?

 There are several ways of editing your application.